AIR Srinagar: News

 Radio Kashmir's news section holds a responsibility whenever political crisis appear, or some other violences appeared during Kashmir conflict.
 Shehar Been is among top of the news program broadcast by Radio Kashmir Srinagar.
 However, at peak of militancy inside Kashmir, the officials and newscasters of sister department of Prasar Bharti newsroom reportedly received death threats so for some time news was aired from Delhi for Radio Kashmir, it was like this "ye radio kashmir hai ab ap sunye nayi delhi se khabrein".

 Religious contribution

 AIR Srinagar also serves in the holy months of Muslims by producing such programs related to particular holy months like Muharram and for Ramadan.
 AIR Srinagar aired in 1980's the voice of Mirza Abdul Ghani Beigh, the prominent Kashmiri Noha reciter and writer.
-Shia people across the valley remained in waiting for the programme of such religious Noha chanter personalities.
-AIR Srinagar broadcasts necessary announcements related to different sects living in Kashmir.
+The audience belonging to Shia community thronged at public spots or wherever radios found, across the valley to wait for the programme of such religious Nauhakhan.
+AIR Srinagar broadcasts necessary announcements related to different sects living in Kashmir, including special updates for Shri Amarnathji Yatra.